jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-01-04-kafka-development-on-k8s-part-2/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Apache Kafka has five core APIs, and we can develop applications to send/read streams of data to/from topics in a Kafka cluster using the producer and consumer APIs.
-While the main Kafka project maintains only the Java APIs, there are several open source projects that provide the Kafka client APIs in Python.
-In this post, we discuss how to develop Kafka client applications using the kafka-python package on Kubernetes.
+description: Send and read Kafka topic records from Python client applications built with the kafka-python package and deployed on Kubernetes.
 ---

 [**UPDATE 2025-10-01**]